 Now, for the first time in Chicago’s history, a court order mandating broad police reform is being pursued.
 The goal of that court order—known as a consent decree—is to put in place reforms that govern police training and policies and provide officers the support they need to implement safe and constitutional policing practices.
-A consent decree requiring effective, lasting reforms is the only way to begin to repair the badly broken trust between Chicago’s residents and police.
+A consent decree requiring effective, lasting reforms is the only way to begin to build trust between Chicago’s residents and police.

-To make sure that the police reforms mandated by a consent decree meet the needs of Chicago’s communities and police officers, it is vital that all Chicago residents have an opportunity to provide comments and suggestions.
-We need your input to achieve a consent decree that requires effective police reforms and begins to rebuild the relationship between the Chicago Police Department and the people they are sworn to serve and protect.
-This website was created by the Illinois Attorney General’s Office to provide information and receive input on police reform from all interested Chicago residents that will inform the consent decree negotiation process.
+To make sure that the police reforms mandated by a consent decree meet the needs of Chicago’s communities and police officers, it is important that all Chicago residents have an opportunity to provide comments and suggestions on the draft consent decree.
+This website was created by the Illinois Attorney General’s Office to provide information and receive input on police reform from all interested Chicago residents during the consent decree negotiation process.
 Going forward, it will provide updates regarding the implementation of the consent decree.

 For nearly 50 years, reviews of the Chicago Police Department have identified significant failures by CPD to act lawfully and to protect and serve all Chicago residents equally and fairly.
 In 1973, a blue-ribbon panel found that police misconduct was directed more often at people of color.
 In the years since, other significant investigations have identified racially discriminatory policing practices as well as widespread police abuse.
 This conduct has unquestionably hit African American and Latino residents the hardest.

-Mistrust between Chicago’s residents and police reached a boiling point in November 2015, after a videotape was released showing the fatal shooting over a year earlier of Laquan McDonald, a 17-year-old African American, by a Chicago police officer.
+Mistrust between Chicago's residents and police reached a boiling point in November 2015, after a videotape was released showing the fatal shooting over a year earlier of Laquan McDonald, a 17-year-old African-American young man, by a Chicago police officer.